• Summary

 This Corporate Governance Report is included within the Company’s annual report and the Corporate Governance section of the Tristel website.
 It is reviewed and updated regularly.
 In addition, the Board regularly enters dialogue with shareholders who have an interest in matters of governance, diversity and ethics in order that shareholders views can be properly voiced and brought to bear within the business.

-The Company is controlled by the Board of Directors, which comprises three Executives, one of whom is the Chief Executive Officer, and five NEDs.
+The Company is controlled by the Board of Directors, which at the year end comprised three Executives, one of whom is the Chief Executive Officer, and five NEDs.
 The role of the Chief Executive Officer and Chair are separate.
 The Executive Directors are full time employees of the Company; the NEDs are part time employees who are required to give at least 16 days per annum to their role.
+At the date of this report the following changes have taken place to the Board’s composition:

 All Directors can take independent advice to assist them in their duties if necessary.